-The origin of the Red Velvet cake is much debated online, but anyone who loves a baked good has no doubt tried a cupcake, cream cheese frosted cake or whoopie pie of the Red Velvet variety.
+The origin of the Red Velvet cake is much debated, but anyone who loves a baked good has no doubt tried a cupcake, cream cheese frosted cake or whoopie pie of the Red Velvet variety.
 In my opinion they are far too tasty/pretty to ponder over where the recipe once began.
-Surely time is better spent eating the treats?
+Surely time is better spent eating the treats? 😉

 So what makes a Red Velvet bake red?
 Cocoa contains a natural pigment called anthocyanin, which will react with acids such as buttermilk to provide a red shade.
 Cool food sciencey stuff, really.
 Buttermilk is almost always included in a traditional Red Velvet recipe, but red colouring is often added to provide a more vibrant shade.

-My brownie recipe does not contain buttermilk, but I recently purchased some fabulous new food colourings from this ebay seller and I needed an excuse to try them out in one of my favourite colours.
+My brownie recipe does not contain buttermilk, but I recently purchased some fabulous new food colourings and I needed an excuse to try them out in one of my favourite colours.
 So here goes with my ‘Red Velvet’ brownies!

 Makes 10 small brownies or 6 bigger pieces.
 Freezes well!